gilch/hissp/docs/faq.rst

 There's no ``macroexpand``.
 How do I look at expansions?
 ------------------------------------------------------------

-Invoke the macro indirectly somehow so the compiler sees it as a runtime function, and pass all arguments quoted.
+Invoke the macro indirectly somehow so the compiler sees it as a run-time function, and pass all arguments quoted.

 .. code-block:: Lissp